PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Usage of

 \myparagraph{Graph Indices} Graph-based ANNS algorithms have been shown to be efficient and accurate in finding approximate nearest neighbors in high dimensions~\cite{wang2021comprehensive, ANNScaling, wanggraph}.
 Our framework includes three parallel graph indices from the ParlayANN library~\cite{ANNScaling}: Vamana~\cite{jayaram2019diskann}, HCNNG~\cite{munoz2019hcnng}, and PyNNDescent~\cite{pynndescent}.
 Similar to Vamana, HCNNG also uses the parameter $\alpha$ to prune edges. \algname{HCNNG} and \algname{PyNNDescent} also accept a $num\_repeats$ argument, which represents how many times they will independently repeat the construction process before merging the results together.

 When the number of returned neighbors is less than $k$, we use the brute force method to find the exact \knn{s}.
-Although these graph indices have been shown to work well in practice, there are only a few works that theoretically analyze their query complexity~\cite{navarro2002searching, prokhorenkova2020graph, shrivastava2023theoretical, laarhoven2018graph, indyk2023worstcase}. \citet{indyk2023worstcase} show that Vamana construction takes $\mathcal{W}_c=O(n^2 (R+\log n))$ work.
+While these graph indices have been shown to work well in practice, there are only a few works that theoretically analyze their performance~\cite{navarro2002searching, prokhorenkova2020graph, shrivastava2023theoretical, laarhoven2018graph, indyk2023worstcase}.
+Indyk and Xu~\cite{indyk2023worstcase} show that Vamana construction takes $\mathcal{W}_c=O(n^3)$ work.
 In practice, we find that the work is usually much lower.
-Using the batch insertion method \cite{ANNScaling}, which inserts points in batches of doubling size, Vamana construction takes $\mathcal{S}_c = O(n\log n(R+\log n))$ span.
+Using the batch insertion method \cite{ANNScaling}, which inserts points in batches of doubling size, Vamana construction takes $\mathcal{S}_c = O(n^2 \log n) $ span.\footnote{The batch insertion method in \cite{ANNScaling} sets a batch size upper bound of $0.02n$, which does not affect the bounds, as there will only be a constant number ($<50$) more batches after the upper bound is reached.}